-Adult and Couples Teletherapy drsusancummingsnicholson.com Phone: 757-873-3401 Email: scn@drsusancn.com Fax: 757-223-1165 Mailing address: 25 Hidenwood Shopping Center #6364, Newport News, VA 23606 Practice address: 739 Thimble Shoals Blvd.
-Suite 704-7, Newport News, VA 23606
+Adult and Couples Teletherapy drsusancummingsnicholson.com Phone: 757-873-3401 Email: scn@drsusancn.com Fax: 757-223-1165 Mailing address: 25 Hidenwood Shopping Center #6364, Newport News, VA 23606

 TELETHERAPY INFORMED CONSENT

 Definition and Explanation

 Teletherapy is the delivery of psychotherapy through the use of interactive technologies (audio, video or other electronic communications) between a psychotherapist and a client, who are not in the same physical location.
 The interactive technologies used in teletherapy incorporate network and software security protocols, to protect the confidentiality and security of client health information and imaging data, transmitted via an electronic channel.
 These protocols include measures to safeguard this data, to insure its integrity against intentional or unintentional corruption.